elenderg/PAL-1000/instruções de compilação.md

 `Put the base type's base type into the type's base type.`

-`111.
-And these two deciders should be put back in:`
+111. And these two deciders should be put back in:

 `To decide if a type can be reduced to a type name:`